Article Updated 30th September 2022

 Which Processor Is Best For Laptop?

-Again, it is very hard to find a better processor than the 12th-generation releases from Intel, and their mobile equivalents are just as powerful.
-The only problem is, they won't release until Q2 of 2022.
-At CES 2022, the Core i9-12900HK went down a storm with technology enthusiasts, smoking the competition - AMD's Ryzen 9 and even Apple's M1 Max.
+Again, it is very hard to find a better processor than the 12th-generation releases from Intel, and their mobile equivalents are just as powerful, relatively speaking.
+The Core i9-12900HK went down a storm at CES and now performs admirably in benchmarks, with the Alder Lake performance and efficiency cores smoking the competition - AMD's Ryzen 9 and even Apple's M1 Max.

-In the meantime, if you are buying a laptop before new chips surface, the best option for performance vs. price is the Intel Core i7 11800H processor, though a notable mention goes to AMD with their Ryzen 7 5800H mobile processor.
+In the meantime, if you are buying a laptop from an earlier generation, the best option for performance vs. price is the Intel Core i7 11800H processor, though a notable mention goes to AMD with their Ryzen 7 5800H mobile processor.
 Laptops with these CPUs on board cost around £1300 - £1400, and have serious punch per pound.
 Depending on the graphics card installed, you can expect to pay a few hundred less, but generally speaking these processors are reserved for gaming laptops.

 Which Processor Is Best?